JoFont/threejs-tower-builder/README.md

 # Three JS - Tower Builder

-This repo contains a bare-bones of what will become a Three js Tower Builder game `hopefully`.
+This repo contains the first project from Ironhack's Bootcamp in Lisbon where the assignment was to build a game.

 ## Getting started